pupperemeritus/gsoc_blog/projectproposal/index.md

 ----------- | --------------------------------------------------------------------------------------- | -----------------------------------
 data        | light curve or eventlist                                                                | None power_type  | real or all powers                                                                      | all
-norm        | Normalization methods(frac RMS, abs RMS, leahy)                                         | Fractional RMS dt          | time resolution only needed for eventlist objects                                       | Automatically chosen sensible value gti         | time intervals which have good data (if not None overrides existing gti in light curve) | None skip_checks | flag to skip checks                                                                     | False
+norm        | Normalisation methods(frac RMS, abs RMS, leahy)                                         | Fractional RMS dt          | time resolution only needed for eventlist objects                                       | Automatically chosen sensible value gti         | time intervals which have good data (if not None overrides existing gti in light curve) | None skip_checks | flag to skip checks                                                                     | False